 Imagine how big that image needs to be now?

-For a TV the image would be 1920 pixels or more wide.
+For a TV, a pixel-perfect image would be 1920 pixels wide or more.

-Creating images at 1920 pixels doesn’t solve the problem either.
-These download so slowly, especially on slow internet connections which is likely when someone is using a mobile on a moving train for example.
+Settling to maintain images at 1920 pixels doesn’t solve the problem either.
+Large images download so slowly, especially on slow internet connections.

-To add more to the complications : ideally, an image should be resized to the exact pixel size for use on the page.
+To add to the complications: an image should be the exact pixel size for use on the page.
 Search engines like to have a good idea of the width and height – known as dimensions.

 There are a few WordPress plugins that help to serve the correct image size to the device, called adaptive images.